LiterallyAKing/Tinylytics/Docs/SETUP.md

 5. To check if it’s working, go to Assets / Tinylytics_AnalyticsTool / _DemoScene
 6. Click on “ExampleScene” and hit play, wait a moment, and then exit play mode.
 Now go back to your data sheet.
 If you did everything correctly, you should see data populated!

+## Next Steps
+Now that it's all set up, head over to the [Usage Guide](USAGE.MD) for information on how to use Tinylytics in your project.